pstolarz/sprops/README.md

 Lists may be easily emulated by iterating over dedicated scopes content.

-Refer to the mentioned header files for complete API specification, and the unit tests located in `./ut` directory for an example of usage.
+Refer to the mentioned header files for complete API specification and the unit tests located in `./ut` directory for an example of usage.

 Transactional support